ProjectOpenSea/seaport/docs/ZoneDocumentation.md

 New zones can be permissionlessly deployed and utilized to extend the feature set of the core Seaport marketplace.
 Examples include:

 - Helping to prevent sales of compromised items
-- Pausing orders in case of an emergency without invalidating users' approvals
+- Pausing orders in case of an emergency without invalidating approvals
 - Limiting the number of NFTs from a particular collection that can be sold in a given amount of time
 - Enforcing a particular floor or ceiling price for certain items
-- Make other arbitrary calls to outside data sources
+- Making arbitrary calls to outside data sources
-- Track extra incentives for users completing valid orders
+- Tracking additional incentives for completing valid orders